ITHACA/ELMIRA carpet cleaners

 If your Navajo rug is hung on a wall, be sure to inspect both sides regularly for the possibility of moth infestation.
 Rugs that are walked on regularly and turned are much less likely to attract moths.

 Dyes may run if the Navajo rug gets wet so blot up any liquid as soon as possible.
-Please call ABC to service your rug should it come into contact with urine or any other liquid.
+Please call or text ABC to service your rug should it come into contact with urine or any other liquid.
 Always blot.
 Do not rub.
-Please call or text our office at 607-272-1566 with any questions.

 NEED HELP?

 ABC is here to help if you have any questions about Navajo rugs.
-Just call or text our office at 607-272-1566 and one of our staff will be happy to speak with you.
+Just call or text our office at 607-272-1566 and one of our staff will be happy to speak with you and answer your questions.

 We specialize in the cleaning and repair of Navajo and other specialty rugs.